 1) Feature films require a DCP and a BluRay back up.
 If unable to deliver a DCP, we partnered with a company to provide a discount to have a DCP made.
 Please contact us if you have questions.

-2) Short films require a ProRes 422 and BluRay back up.
+2) Short films require a ProRes 422 or equivalent and BluRay back up.

 If the filmmaker does not comply with the delivery deadlines to receive the film, the film may be pulled from the festival lineup.
 Acceptance does not guarantee a juried slot, but the filmmaker will be notified upon acceptance if their film was selected for competition or out-of-competition screenings.